mike-ward/Markdown-Edit/index.md

 ---
 layout: page
 title: Markdown Edit
-description: A full-featured Markdown Editor for Windows with an emphasis on content and keyboard shortcuts
+description: "A full-featured Markdown editor for Windows with an emphasis on content and keyboard shortcuts"
 image:
-  feature: typewriter-home.jpg
+  feature: "typewriter-home.jpg"
+published: true
 ---

 ------------------------------------------------------------------------